Financial Assistance Sources

 - The TAC committee may award assistance only with the money available.
-This amount is dependent on previous year’s annual giving contributions or private donations.
-If we only have $10,000, that will be distributed as equitably as possible by the TAC amongst all applicants.
+This amount is dependent on previous year’s annual giving contributions or private donations and varies annually.

 - Students of families receiving the award are expected to maintain good effort and conduct.
 The principal retains the right to reallocate funds if a student consistently lacks effort or good conduct or parents do not support the school’s efforts to help the student.

 There are no additional sources of assistance funding available to the school.
 Families are encouraged to seek outside sources for assistance as well (clubs, organizations, parishes, Knights of Columbus) and the school will cooperate in any way possible.